Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-leeanswoo/Applied_Ethics.md

 # Workshop in Applied Ethics
 ## Answer the Questions

+**1) 1.
+If all people were ethical in all their interactions, which centerpiece of modern society would be obviated?**

-1) If all people were ethical in their interactions, there would be no need for the judiciary system since law enforcement and law itself is a direct product from trying to control unethical behavior.
+If all people were ethical in their interactions, there would be no need for the judiciary system since law enforcement and law itself is a direct product from trying to control unethical behavior.

+**2)  Ethics creates a dichotomy between the comfort of the individual and the longevity, or mere existance, of the group.
+Give an example of an extreme case from recent history that favored the group to the detriment of the individual.
+How would you embed the principle of balance of the interests of the individual and the group into the ethical code itself?
+Be specific.**

-2) Banning smoking in public places.
+Banning smoking in public places.
 With the clean air act, it banned smoking in indoor and public places.
 After more research from tobacco was made and showed that second hand smoke was dangerous as well, it put the group (general population) before the individual (smoker)

+**3) Bonus: Ethical codes are vulnerable to the tragedy of the commons.
+An ethical code relies on the cooperation of the individuals.
+Discuss how rogue behavior (aka defection) with respect to the ethical code of a group gives rise to the prinsoner's dilemma and the eventual demise of the ethical code.
+What incentives can you build in the ethical code that would counteract the attractiveness of defection and, as a result, would mitigate the danger to the code?**

-3) Bonus: A way to incentivize employees, is to hold random checks on random employees to make sure our code of ethics is being upheld.
+A way to incentivize employees, is to hold random checks on random employees to make sure our code of ethics is being upheld.
 If after the check it is found that they are being upheld, provide a monetary award, because most of the time a person might be unethical is due to greed and greed being a product of money.
 Also if employees pass inspections, they will be more eligable to raises and promotions.
 We would also use technilogical mutation to change the frequency of the of the access to certain levels of security to prevent unauthorized access to data.

 ## Class Activities